gunrock/docsify/docs/gunrock/frequently_asked_questions.md

 ## Does this process actually work?
 All the time?
 On all systems specified?

 Currently, Gunrock has been tested on two Linux distributions: Linux Mint and Ubuntu.
 But we expect it to run correctly on other Linux distributions too.
-We expect a Mac build would work (it has in the past), but don't currently have a Mac+NVIDIA machine on which we can test.
 Windows is not currently supported (we welcome pull requests that would allow us to support Windows).

 ## How would someone test that it's working with provided sample data?